-These rare experiences will be offered Thursday, Friday, and Saturday during the symposium and will begin at the Columbus Area Visitors Center at 2:00 pm. ($40/person)
+These rare experiences will be offered Thursday, Friday, and Saturday during the symposium. ($40/person)

 Columbus’ modern design history begins with Eliel and Eero Saarinen’s First Christian Church, completed in 1942.
 This tour goes off the beaten the path to trace the modern movement in Columbus through the religious institutions that came afterwards.
 After a first stop at the centrally located First Christian Church to see where it all began, go inside iconic churches by Eero Saarinen and Harry Weese as well as gems hidden in Columbus’ neighborhoods, including the Four Seasons Retirement Home Chapel by TAC.